Federal Emergency Management Agency (FEMA). Emergency Preparedness and Response Directorate, Department of Homeland Security.

 On August 9, 2002, FEMA published in the Federal Register, 67 FR 51768, a final rule to revise the effective date of the Arrangement to agree with the new Arrangement year beginning October 1, 2002, and ending September 30, 2003.

 FEMA had planned to make significant changes in the Arrangement regarding litigation issues effective October 1, 2003.
 The proposed rule for these changes was not published until October 14, 2003, 68 FR 59146.
 As an interim measure, an interim final rule was published September 5, 2003, 68 FR 52700, extending the Arrangement term beginning October 1, 2002, to December 31, 2003.
-No comments were received on that interim final rule.
+No comments were received Start Printed Page 75454on that interim final rule.
 It was anticipated that comments on the October 14, 2003, proposed rule could be reviewed and a final rule published effective January 1, 2004.
-This did not happen; rather, a second interim final rule was published on December 31, 2003, 68 FR 75453, extending the Arrangement term beginning October 1, 2002, to May 1, 2004.
-FEMA received one comment on the second interim final rule: an insurance association commented on the expense allowance.
-It is not feasible to complete the rulemaking for an effective date of May 2, 2004.
+However, as the final rule for these changes has not yet been published in the Federal Register, it is not feasible to complete the rulemaking for an effective date of January 1, 2004.
+WYO insurers need to receive an offer to enter into the Arrangement each year well in advance of the beginning of the Arrangement year.
+By extending the current Arrangement for an additional four months, the revised Arrangement with the litigation changes can be effective May 1, 2004, instead of postponing these changes to October 1, 2004.
+WYO insurers can always elect to cease participation in the WYO program at any time, so any insurer not desiring to participate for the additional four months of this extension may cease participation as of January 1, 2004.

-Under this extension of the current Arrangement, the expense allowance provided for in Article III.B of Appendix A to Part 62—Federal Emergency Management Agency, Federal Insurance Administration, Financial Assistance/Subsidy Arrangement will remain the same for the additional five months, including the additional expense allowance of up to two percentage points for meeting marketing goals.
-This additional expense allowance will be based on the period May 2, 2004, through September 30, 2004.
-Please note that there was an error in the supplementary information of the second interim final rule that was published on December 31, 2003.
-The additional expense allowance was supposed to be provided from October 1, 2002, through May 1, 2004, consistent with the extended term of the Arrangement.
-It was inadvertently only provided until April 1, 2004.
-With this interim final rule, FEMA corrects that error and provides the additional expense allowance through September 30, 2004.
+Under this extension of the current Arrangement, the expense allowance provided for in Article III.B of APPENDIX A TO PART 62—FEDERAL EMERGENCY MANAGEMENT AGENCY, FEDERAL INSURANCE ADMINISTRATION, FINANCIAL ASSISTANCE/SUBSIDY ARRANGEMENT will remain the same for the additional four months as it is now, including the additional expense allowance of up to two percentage points for meeting marketing goals.
+This additional expense allowance will be based on the period October 1, 2002, through April 1, 2004.

 National Environmental Policy Act